BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-29-android-debugging-by-decompiling.md

 # Conclusion

-Looking forward, we know that we need to be careful with Gradle plugins that rewrite our code to add their own hooks.
+Looking forward, we know that we need to be careful with plugins that rewrite our code to add their own hooks.
 Diffing our APKs before and after applying an update to a plugin, or adding a new plugin, seems to be a good way to review what that plugin actually does and the possible impacts on production.
 This can give our QA process the opportunity to focus on flows we might identify as more likely to be affected, or to give us the assurance that no code was actually affected, in the event of a minor update.